 Satisfaction of the "substantially disproportionate" and "complete termination" exceptions is dependent upon compliance with certain objective tests set forth in the Code.
-A distribution to a stockholder will be "substantially disproportionate" if the percentage of CMCT's outstanding voting stock actually and constructively owned by the stockholder immediately following the redemption of Series A1 Preferred Stock (treating Series A1 Preferred Stock redeemed as not outstanding) is less than 80% of the percentage of CMCT's outstanding voting stock actually and constructively owned by the stockholder immediately before the redemption (treating Series A1 Preferred Stock redeemed pursuant to the tender offer as not outstanding), and immediately following the redemption the stockholder actually and constructively owns less than 50% of the total combined voting power of CMCT.
+A distribution to a stockholder will be "substantially disproportionate" if the percentage of CMCT's outstanding voting stock actually and constructively owned by the stockholder immediately following the redemption of Series A1 Preferred Stock (treating Series A1 Preferred Stock redeemed as not outstanding) is less than 80% of the percentage of CMCT's outstanding voting stock actually and constructively owned by the stockholder immediately following the redeemed pursuant to the tender offer as not outstanding), and immediately following the redemption the stockholder actually and constructively owns less than 50% of the total combined voting power of CMCT.
 Because CMCT's Series A1 Preferred Stock is nonvoting stock, a holder would have to reduce such holder's holdings in any of CMCT's classes of voting stock to satisfy this test.